cego/gitte/README.md

 Run `git-local-devops up firecow.dk` inside `~/git-local-devops` folder

+All projects specified will pull latest changes if on default branch

+All projects on custom branch, will attempt to rebase origin/<default_branch> first, if that fails a merge with origin/<default_branch> will be attempted.

+After git operations are done, scripts matching this program inputs will be executed.

-`start-docker-stack.sh` will now be executed in `~/git-local-devops/firecow/example` checkout
+In this example only `start-docker-stack.sh` will be executed in `~/git-local-devops/firecow/example` checkout